- No products in the cart.

-Both the Chenin blanc and Grenache blanc vineyards are located on the southern slopes of the Paarl Mountain in decomposed granite soils.
-The grapes were hand harvested and transferred straight to barrel as whole clusters.
-The fruit was gently crushed with bare feet to allow some juice to flow out and fermentation to kick start naturally, with the wild yeast present on the skins.
+The Grenache Blanc fruit is grown on the steep southern slopes of Paarl Mountain on decomposed granite soils.
+The grapes were hand harvested and transferred straight to barrel by peristaltic pump.
+It was further worked gently with bare feet (and hands) to allow some juice to flow out and fermentation to kick start naturally with the wild yeast present on the skins.
 The skins were gently pushed down into the wine during fermentation.
 After fermentation the barrels were topped and sealed.
 The wine was left in the barrel without any additions or disturbances for 7 months.
-By then, the skins and stems had settled at the bottom of the barrel, filtering the wine with gravity – as we would discover when we opened the barrels in September.
-This wine was never sulphured – the tannins from the seeds, skins and stems protect the wine.
-The wine was then pressed and left to settle before bottling.
+Over this time, the wine starts to clarify itself with gravity and low winter temperatures allow for a clear wine on top and for the proteins, skins and pips (also known as Pumace) to collect at the bottom of the barrel.
+The wine is racked and gently pressed in spring and allowed to settle more before bottling.
+This wine was never sulphured – The tannins from the seeds, skins and stems protects the wine.
+Finally, the wine was pressed and allowed to settle again before bottling.
 The wine was bottled unfined and unfiltered.

 Out of stock